- acetylsalicylic acid

 Aspirin Tablets is not recommended during menorrhagia where it may increase menstrual bleeding.

-Aspirin Tablets is to be used with caution in cases of hypertension and when patients have a past history of gastric or duodenal ulcer or haemorrhagic episodes or are undergoing therapy with anticoagulants.
+Aspirin Tablets is to be used with caution in cases of uncontrolled hypertension and when patients have a past history of gastric or duodenal ulcer or haemorrhagic episodes or are undergoing therapy with anticoagulants.

 Patients should report any unusual bleeding symptoms to their physician.
 If gastrointestinal bleeding or ulceration occurs the treatment should be withdrawn.